timescale/docs/timescaledb/overview/release-notes/index.md

 of the new format.

 By default, TimescaleDB 2.7 and later uses the new continuous aggregate format.
-You can still create continuous aggregates using the previous format by setting the `timescaledb.finalized` storage parameter to `FALSE` when you create the continuous aggregate.

 We recommend that you recreate you existing continuous aggregates to take advantage of these improvements.
 To do this, you need the original data.
 A migration path for